 The Sector Erase (SE) instruction is entered by driving Chip Select (CS#) Low, followed by the instruction code, and three address bytes on Serial Data Input (DI).
-Any address inside the Sector (see Table 2) is a valid address for the Sector Erase (SE) instruction.
+Any address inside the Sector (see Uniform Block Sector Architecture table) is a valid address for the Sector Erase (SE) instruction.
 Chip Select (CS#) must be driven Low for the entire duration of the sequence.

-The instruction sequence is shown in Figure 34.
+The instruction sequence is shown in Sector Erase Instruction Sequence Diagram figure.
 Chip Select (CS#) must be driven High after the eighth bit of the last address byte has been latched in, otherwise the Sector Erase (SE) instruction is not executed.
 As soon as Chip Select (CS#) is driven High, the self-timed Sector Erase cycle (whose duration is t{SE}) is initiated.
 While the Sector Erase cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Sector Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.

-A Sector Erase (SE) instruction applied to a sector which is protected by the Block Protect (BP3, BP2, BP1, BP0) bits (see Table 3) or Boot Lock feature will be ignored.
+A Sector Erase (SE) instruction applied to a sector which is protected by the Block Protect (BP3, BP2, BP1, BP0) bits (see Protected Area Sizes Sector Organization table) or Boot Lock feature will be ignored.